 - Site control.
 Any of the following may be used to prove site control (other documentation demonstrating site control may be submitted for DHCS consideration):

 - Title vested to applicant (ownership)

 - Executed Purchase and Sale Agreement (PSA)

-- Mutually executed Letter of Intent (LOI) - Preexisting long-term lease (acceptance of a BHCIP award will require a lease extension of no fewer than 30 years) - Executed Exclusive Negotiation Agreement (ENA) - An MOU does not constitute site control.
-Please be sure to discuss any other proposed site control documentation during your required pre-application consultation. - A sustainable business plan with five-year projections within existing available funding (income and expenses) of future objectives and strategies for achieving them. - A conceptual/schematic site plan with a forecast of the developmental potential of the property.
-The closer the construction drawings are to being "permit ready," the higher the application will be scored, all other factors being equal. - Stakeholder support as demonstrated by letters of support from internal boards of directors, Tribal councils and advisory boards, and professional/community partners, as relevant.
-City, nonprofit, and for-profit applicants must also include a letter of support from their county behavioral health agency. - Demonstration of county and Medi-Cal investments to support ongoing sustainability. - Match amount and source identified.
+- Mutually executed Letter of Intent (LOI)

+- Pre-existing long-term lease (acceptance of a BHCIP award will require a lease extension of no fewer than 30 years)

+- Executed Exclusive Negotiation Agreement (ENA) - A memorandum of understanding (MOU) does not constitute site control.
+Please be sure to discuss any other proposed site control documentation during your required pre-application consultation. - A sustainable business plan with 5-year projections within existing available funding (income and expenses) of future objectives and strategies for achieving them. - A conceptual/schematic site plan with a forecast of the developmental potential of the property.
+The further the construction drawings are toward "permit ready" the higher the application will be scored, all other items being equal. - Stakeholder support as demonstrated by letters of support from internal boards of directors, Tribal councils or advisory boards, and professional/community partners, as relevant.
+City, nonprofit, or for-profit applicants must also include a letter of support from their county behavioral health agency. - Demonstration of county and Medi-Cal investments to support ongoing sustainability. - Match amount and source identified.